Percy Cox: British Somaliland and Muscat (1893–1903)

 After holding minor administrative appointments in Kolhapur and Savantvadi in India, Cox was posted to British Somaliland, which was then administered from India, as Assistant Political Resident at Zeila.
 He transferred to Berbera in 1894.
 He was promoted to captain in February 1895.
 In May 1895 he was given command of an expedition against the Rer Hared clan, which had blocked trade routes and was raiding the coast.
 With only 52 Indian and Somali regulars and 1,500 poor quality, untrained local irregulars, he defeated the Rer Hared in six weeks.
 Later that year 1895, he was promoted to be assistant to the Viceroy of India's agent in Baroda.

 For 1899 he had intended to join the US expedition under A Donaldson Smith between the River Nile and Lake Rudolf, but in October 1899, the new Viceroy of India, Lord Curzon appointed Cox Political Agent and consul at Muscat, Oman, inheriting a tense situation between the British, French and Arabs who regarded the area as under their influence.
 The French had leased a coaling station from Sultan Feisal, the local ruler, for the French Navy.
 The French also gave protection to the local slave trade, which the British opposed.
 Feisal was ordered by the British under Cox to board the British merchantman SS Eclipse, whose guns were trained on his palace and reprimanded and informed that his annual subsidy could be withdrawn by the British government.

 Cox managed to successfully end French influence in the area; turning the subsidy around, and agreeing that Feisal's son could receive an education in England and visit the Delhi Durbar.
 When Lord Curzon visited Muscat in 1903, he judged that Cox virtually ran the place.
-Cox was promoted to the rank of major on 6 February 1902, and was invested Companion of the Order of the Indian Empire; whereas Feisal was rewarded for loyalty with Knight Grand Commander of the Order of the Indian Empire in Curzon's gift.
+Cox was promoted to the rank of major on 6 February 1902, and was invested Companion of the Order of the Indian Empire in the 1902 Coronation Honours; whereas Feisal was rewarded for loyalty with Knight Grand Commander of the Order of the Indian Empire in Curzon's gift.